Post Summary: The Website Catching Up Is What Makes It Real

 You’re not majorly deviating from the core values they always had.
 It’s refinement.
 But visually?
 It’s huge.
 You’re changing how they look and how they sound.
 And when the person running the website speaks the same language they do, that process doesn’t feel like a massive project.
 It feels like a conversation that turns into a better version of what was already there.

-The difference when a business change gets reflected in the website — and not six months later, not after three rounds of miscommunication with a company that stopped paying attention after launch — is something you can feel in the room.
+The difference when a business change gets reflected in the website, and not six months later, not after three rounds of trying to explain it to someone who wasn’t listening, is something you can feel in the room.
 The client isn’t just relieved.
 They’re pumped up.
 They’re looking at something that finally says what they’ve been trying to say.

 Beautiful to watch.